Classes and Workshops

 - Know where mindfulness resources are to help you; in life and on-line.

-A follow-up class will be offered in October, to encourage continuous and communal sitting.
+A follow-up class will be offered in Dec/January, to encourage continuous and communal sitting.
 Start today to find your community and begin a meditation practice now.
 Remember, mindfulness is about increasing your present moment awareness, meeting yourself exactly where you are, accepting yourself, and bringing kindness to your heart and the world.

 Location: San Diego Center for Wellbeing, 11858 Bernardo Plaza Court, Ste 220